vassa33/alu-web-development/html_advanced/README.md

 ![Homepage](https://user-images.githubusercontent.com/61325877/192328727-1c5539b6-12f8-4392-bed4-dd1ed9f3a317.png)

-> We will be using the basic foundations of HTML we have learned so far,
+> I will be using the basic foundations of HTML I have learned so far,
 > just the semantics to create the skeleton of the webpage
-> before jumping into the 'flesh' which we will do later.
+> before jumping into the 'flesh' which I will do later.

 *`Duplicate to your Drafts` to have access to all design details from the Figma file*